Stanley Lord: Inquiry

 The following is from Captain Lord's testimony in the US Inquiry on 26 April:

 When I came off the bridge, at half past 10, I pointed out to the officer that I thought I saw a light coming along, and it was a most peculiar light, and we had been making mistakes all along with the stars, thinking they were signals.
 We could not distinguish where the sky ended and where the water commenced.
 You understand, it was a flat calm.
 He said he thought it was a star, and I did not say anything more.
 I went down below.
 I was talking with the engineer about keeping the steam ready, and we saw these signals coming along, and I said "There is a steamer passing.
 Let us go to the wireless and see what the news is."
 But on our way down I met the operator coming, and I said, "Do you know anything?"
 He said, "The Titanic."

 So, then, I gave him instructions to let the Titanic know.
 I said, "This is not the Titanic; there is no doubt about it."
 She came and lay at half past 11, alongside of us until, I suppose, a quarter past, within 4 miles of us.
 We could see everything on her quite distinctly, see her lights.
 We signaled her, at half past 11, with the Morse lamp.
 She did not take the slightest notice of it.
 That was between half past 11 and 20 minutes to 12.
 We signaled her again at 10 minutes past 12, half past 12, a quarter to 1 o'clock.
 We have a very powerful Morse lamp.
 I suppose you can see that about 10 miles, and she was about 4 miles off, and she did not take the slightest notice of it.
 When the second officer came on the bridge, at 12 o'clock, or 10 minutes past 12, I told him to watch that steamer, which was stopped, and I pointed out the ice to him; told him we were surrounded by ice; to watch the steamer that she did not get any closer to her.
 At 20 minutes to 1 I whistled up the speaking tube and asked him if she was getting any nearer.
 He said, "No; she is not taking any notice of us."
 So, I said "I will go and lie down a bit."
 At a quarter past he said, "I think she has fired a rocket."
 He said, "She did not answer the Morse lamp and she has commenced to go away from us."
 I said, "Call her up and let me know at once what her name is.
 So, he put the whistle back, and, apparently, he was calling.
 I could hear him ticking over my head.
-Then l went to sleep.
+Then I went to sleep.

 Lord made no effort to awaken the wireless operator and send a message that way, which might have been far more effective in obtaining information from the Titanic.